Historians have been searching for the last slave ship that came to America. They found it in Alabama

 After emancipation in 1865, she continued to live on the Smith plantation and came into contact with early civil rights activists such as Amelia Boynton Robinson.

-Her life was documented by Boynton Robinson as well as other activists and historians, and Durkin drew on their work.
+Her life was documented by Boynton Robinson as well as other activists and historians, and Newcastle lecturer Hannah Durkin drew on their work.

 Redoshi died in Alabama in 1937, two years after Oluale Kossola, or Cudjo Lewis, who was previously thought to have been the last survivor of the US slave trade.